How Kim Jong Un has tightened his grip on power

 (CNN)Since succeeding his father in 2011, North Korean leader Kim Jong Un has impressed and confounded with his rise from political novice to adept operator.

-On Tuesday, the country's political elite from Pyongyang and across the country will descend on the capital to attend the Supreme People's Assembly, a largely symbolic meeting which Kim is expected to attend as the guest of honor.
+Last month, the country's political elite from Pyongyang and across the country descended on the capital for the Supreme People's Assembly, a largely symbolic meeting which Kim attended in his role as chairman of the Workers' Party of Korea.

+Speeches at the event praised the "guidance of respected Supreme Leader Kim Jong Un," according to North Korean state media KCNA.

 As he is once again feted by the country's political class, how has the young leader fared over the brief course of his rule?